What is the Land Guardians Network?

 What’s next for the Land Guardians Network?

-find out what land guardians need in order to develop their relationship with the more-than-human guardians of the landscapes that they steward, which will inform educational material and facilitation frameworks in online and in-person gatherings for land guardians
+• Find out what land guardians need in order to develop their relationship with the more-than-human guardians of the landscapes that they steward.
+This will inform educational material and facilitation frameworks in online and in-person gatherings for land guardians.

-allow a community of practice to emerge, enabling custodians to step into deeper collaboration, both with each other with the unseen guardians of the places they care for
+• Allow a community of practice to emerge, to support deeper collaboration both with each other and with the unseen guardians of the places that our members steward.

 Email Saskia directly at saskia (at) ecofluency.org if you have any questions.